Table of Contents

 Severe chest injuries often include broken ribs and injuries to internal organs that are not always immediately identifiable to most people.
 Seatbelts and dashboards can also be other common causes of chest injuries for other occupants.

-People should be aware of chest injury symptoms such as shortness of breath, bruising or swelling, numbness or tingling, redness, rapid changes to a person’s heart rate, coughing, shallow or fast breathing, a crackling sound in the chest, low blood pressure, or coughing up blood.
+Seek medical attention after a car accident if you experience chest injury symptoms such as shortness of breath, bruising or swelling, numbness or tingling, redness, rapid changes to a personโs heart rate, coughing, shallow or fast breathing, a crackling sound in the chest, low blood pressure, or coughing up blood.

-The arms and legs of many motor vehicle occupants are some of the extremities that are most exposed to possible danger.
-In many cases, people will be dealing with broken bones.
+The arms and legs of many motor vehicle occupants can be more vulnerable to injury.
+In many cases, people may deal with broken bones.

 When a car accident results in a broken arm or leg, a person will often have to wear a cast and presumably be unable to work again for several weeks.
-People should look for symptoms such as pain, bruising, swelling, numbness, tingling, a limited range of motion, a snapping or popping sound, and deformity.
+Look for symptoms such as pain, bruising, swelling, numbness, tingling, a limited range of motion, a snapping or popping sound, and deformity.

-Spinal Cord Injuries and Paralysis (Quadriplegia, Tetraplegia, and Paraplegia)
+Spinal Cord Injuries & Paralysis (Quadriplegia, Tetraplegia, And Paraplegia)

 Back Injuries